davidsoto94/bookingAPI/README.md

 The Implementation was helped by this article to explain and implement JWT https://juandavid8a.github.io/tutoriales/2021/07/01/entity-user-net-core-5/ taking changes for the case.

 ¿What Tables does the API use?
--The Tables are de ASP.NET Entity Framework issue to authentication and authorization, join with a Room Table, in this case is only one room, but can increase in case that is necesary, and a reservation Table that has 2 foreign keys, one for the user, and another for the room.
+-The Tables are the ASP.NET Entity Framework issue to authentication and authorization, join with a Room Table, in this case is only 1 room, but can increase in case that is necesary, and a reservation Table that has 2 foreign keys, one for the user, and another for the room.

-¿Where can i see the methods?
+¿Where can I see the methods?
--In the application Swagger, the service is include in development environment insidel the url given by iss express /swagger.
+-In the application Swagger, the service is include in development environment inside the url given by issexpress /swagger.

 The API have, inside the Kubernetes folder in booking, two .yaml files to configure two services, one for sql server, and another for the booking API.

-Due to a lack of time i clouldn't make an image with the pre-loaded database, however, in the kubernet service i left it to connect throug localhost connection so it could be populated in development envirement with the dotnet ef migration NameOfMigration command in powershell inside the booking Folder.
+Due to a lack of time I couldn't make an image with the pre-loaded database, however, in the kubernet service I left it to connect througth localhost connection so it could be populated in development environment with the dotnet ef database update command in powershell inside the booking Folder.

-once the services are alive it assign a volume that persists even if the pods restart or directly die.
+Once the services are alive, it assign a volume that persists even if the pods restart or directly die.

-for informational pourpuses here the are all the API open methods:
+For informational purposes here the are all the API open methods:

-POST /Register: to generate an user to Login
+POST /Register: To generate an user to Login.

 {
   "username": "string",